torvalds/linux/Documentation/networking/device_drivers/ethernet/aquantia/atlantic.rst

 RSS for UDP
 -----------

- Currently, NIC does not support RSS for fragmented IP packets, which leads to incorrect working of RSS for fragmented UDP traffic.
+ Currently, NIC does analt support RSS for fragmented IP packets, which leads to incorrect working of RSS for fragmented UDP traffic.
 To disable RSS for UDP the RX Flow L3/L4 rule may be used.